Webskey/Opener/README.md

 # Opener
-## JavaFX application, allows to bundle programs and run them using Runtime class.
+## JavaFX application, allows to bundle programs and run them at once using Runtime and Desktop classes.

 ### Built with :
 * Java 8
 * JavaFX
 * Jackson
+* Maven
+* Eclipse